bryonbaker/jboss-breakdown-monolith/README.md

 4. Start the postgres database on localhost via docker or otherwise

-The following environment variables need to be set
+The following environment variables need to be set (use the port the backend is running on.)

 export POSTGRES_SERVICE_HOST=localhost
 export BACKEND_PROVIDER_URL=remote+http://localhost:8080
+export POSTGRES_DB=postgresdb
+export POSTGRES_USER=postgres
+export POSTGRES_PASSWORD=mypassword123

 5. Start server 2
 ./standalone.sh